Japan eager to welcome tourists from abroad amid cheap yen

 TOKYO (AP) — It's hard to tell from his serious demeanor, but Akky International Corp.
 Chief Executive Hideyuki Abe can barely contain his excitement.

-Foreign tourists are coming back, those money-laden visitors from abroad who used to flock into his colorful store in Tokyo’s Akihabara electronics district, cluttered with watches and souvenirs like samurai swords and toy cats with bobbing heads.
+Foreign tourists are coming back, those big-spending visitors from abroad who used to flock into his colorful store in Tokyo’s Akihabara electronics district, its colorful shelves filled with watches and souvenirs like samurai swords and toy cats with bobbing heads.